 I have to confess.
 For a church season that is focused on anticipation and preparation, I don’t have the best track record when it comes to anticipating or preparing for Advent (and Christmas) communication efforts in the months leading up to it.
 This often results in a bunch of hurrying and scurrying in a time set aside to for reflection, repentance, and preparation to celebrate Jesus’ first coming and wait expectantly for his return.

 In an effort to combat the mid-November dash, I’m putting to use an Advent checklist this fall.
 What follows is far from exhaustive, but hopefully it will get those creative and practical planning wheels turning.

 Work with your pastor and other church leaders to determine the specific Scriptural focus for the season of Advent in your congregation and how that leads into Christmas.
 Rooted in God’s Word, you can begin to develop a theme that will be explored throughout this season in the church year.
 Looking for a starting point?
-LCMS Worship developed this planning resource for congregations.
+CPH developed this series for congregations.